Where can I park a Gig?

 Oakland & Berkeley

-You can park in any 2 hour + public, residential permit, or metered space within the HomeZone.
+You can park in any 2 hour + public, residential permit, or metered space not otherwise restricted, within the HomeZone.

 San Francisco Lots